ymobe/rapanui/rapanui-samples/contribution/contribution-readme.txt

 -- Moai (http://getmoai.com/) and RapaNui in the credits of your program.

 If you want to contribute to RapaNui with a great code sample feel free to create sample here in rapanui-samples/contribution/ and ask for a pull request!

+Use images in /images/ (or, at least) add them there to be sure everyone can succesfully display the assets needed to run your sample!